 Development in Suisun City must comply with the Suisun City General Plan and Zoning Code.
-The General Plan specifies goals and policies that are designed to guide development and conservation in the City's Planning Area.
-The Specific Plan is required by State law to be consistent with the General Plan.
-The land use designation in the General Plan for the DWSP Area is "Downtown Waterfront Specific Plan" (Downtown Waterfront Specific Plan was the former name of the Specific Plan).
+The General Plan establishes goals and policies that are designed to guide development and conservation throughout the City's Planning Area.
+The is required by State law to be consistent with the General Plan.
+The land use designation in the General Plan for the Area is "Downtown Waterfront Specific Plan."
 The WDSP allows development consistent with the land use plan provided in Chapter 3.

 The General Plan contains policies and goals relevant to the WDSP Area.
-Several elements of the General Plan have policies that form a framework for the Planning Area.
+Several elements of the General Plan have policies that form a framework for the Specific Plan Area.

-General Plan guiding principles that have the greatest general bearing on development in the Planning Area and with which the WDSP must be consistent include the following:
+General Plan guiding principles that have the greatest general bearing on development in the Specific Plan Area and with which the WDSP must be consistent include the following: